dougwithseismic/monetize-this/README.md

-# Monetize-This; Monetize Any Free Web Extension With 3 Lines Of Code.
+# Monetize-This; Monetize Any Free Web Extension With 3 Lines Of Code

 [![Monetize-This](https://img.shields.io/npm/v/monetize-this)](https://www.npmjs.com/package/monetize-this)

 **Monetize-This** is an npm package that seamlessly converts any extension into a Honey-like platform, providing you with the tools to effortlessly monetize your website.  **IT'S HEAVILY UNDER CONSTRUCTION RIGHT NOW** so expect breaking changes, bugs, and other typical headaches.
 That being said, I welcome you to join me in making free extensions profitable for everyone :)

+## Roadmap

 ## 📌 Prerequisites